compbio-UofT/pathways-app/README.md

 Pathways app for MedSavant.

-##Usage instructions
+##Install instructions

+This app is available in the MedSavant app store.

-To use the Pathways plugin, you need to have the MedSavant Client and Server already installed and functional.
+If you would like to use the MedSavant Pathways plugin available in this repository, you need to have the MedSavant Client and Server already installed and functional.
 See http://genomesavant.com/p/medsavant/ for details.

 Once you have the Client and Server ready, download MedSavant-App - Pathways-1.0.0.jar from the dist folder of this repository, and put in in your ~/.medsavant/plugins/ directory.

 The next time you log into the MedSavant Client, the icon for Pathway Analysis should be displayed.
 Clicking on that icon will allow you to use the Pathways plugin.

+##Usage instructions

+A tutorial for the pathways plugin can be found [here](getting_started_guide.pdf).

 ##Build instructions